aurelian-one/au/specification/DOCUMENT.md

 #### `annotations` - KindMap

-Annotations are used to support custom applications built on top of the Aurelian format or for tracking extensions that may not be fully defined yet.

-The annotation key should be a uri with SHOULD point to a reference describing the annotation meaning.
+Annotations are used to support custom applications built on top of the Aurelian format.
+The annotation key should be a uri that SHOULD point to a reference describing the annotation meaning.

 Setting an annotation to an empty string should be equivalent to removing the annotation.
 Clients should enforce validation on adding or modifying annotations they understand and treat any other annotations as read-only.

 Examples of how annotations may be used:

-- Storing a human readable status reason along with the todo (eg: `https://aurelian.one/spec/annotations/status-open-reason: In Progress`)
+- Storing a human readable status reason along with the todo (eg: `https://aurelian.one/annotations/status-open-reason: In Progress`)
-- Storing a machine-readable todo Rank (eg: `https://aurelian.one/spec/annotations/rank: 0`) to allow basic prioritisation of tasks
+- Storing a machine-readable todo Rank (eg: `https://aurelian.one/annotations/rank: 0`) to allow basic prioritisation of tasks
+- Storing a url-encoded Label (eg: `https://aurelian.one/annotations/label#My%20Label: true`) to allow grouping and filtering of tasks
 - Hiding a todo until a target date/time (eg: `https//github.com/my-au-bot/hide-until: 2025-01-01`)

-Annotations should be used carefully.
+The `aurelian` and `aurelian.one` uri hosts are reserved for use by the Aurelian project at this time.

 #### `comments` - KindMap